burz/cfl/README.md

 ### String Expressions

-Strings are implemented as lists of characters.
+Strings are implemented as lists of characters, therefore characters can be pushed onto strings and two strings can be concatenated.
 To create a string one can simply write the quotation enclosed string, i.e. `"hello world!"`.